What is the core reason vacations are so great? The absence of serious decision-making.

-Marketers must have predictability in the pipeline in order to set goal that is timely.
-The “T” in the a “SMART goal” refers to a timeliness.
+Marketers must have predictability in the pipeline in order to set a goal that is timely.
+The “T” in the “SMART goal” refers to timeliness.

 For example, if you would like to focus on closing what’s in the pipeline, focus on accounts that are closest to becoming customers.